 Seastone offers different levels of care so that you receive exactly the care you require.
 We have two levels of outpatient treatment.
 Partial Hospitalization Program (PHP) and Intensive Outpatient Program (IOP).

-The main difference between PHP and IOP at Seastone is the intensity of treatment.
-A PHP client typically spends between 25-30 hours a week in their various sessions.
-This means 5-6 hours five days a week.
-In IOP, clients report to treatment approximately three times a week for about 3-4 hours.
-Of course, there are also many similarities between the two programs.
-We’ll discuss those in the next section.
+The difference between PHP and IOP is the level and intensity of treatment provided.
+PHP clients typically spend between 25-30 hours per week working on their recovery broken down into 5-6 hours per day for five days a week.
+IOP clients report to treatment approximately three times per week for 3-4 hours each time.

-Cognitive Behavioral Therapy (CBT) is emblematic of these different modes.
-The goal of CBT is to sever the unhealthy connection between an addict’s thoughts, feelings, and behaviors.
-It helps the addict see themselves and the world more clearly.
-In addition, CBT teaches better stress management and increased self esteem.
-With clarity, improved stress management, and higher self esteem, our clients can envision themselves living a drug free and happy life.
+Cognitive Behavioral Therapy (CBT) is utilized to sever the unhealthy connection between an addict’s thoughts, feelings and behaviors.
+CBT helps the addict to see themselves and the world more clearly.
+In addition, CBT teaches better stress management techniques and helps to increase self esteem.
+With clarity, improved stress management and higher self esteem, our clients envision themselves living a drug and alcohol free, happy and healthy life.

-Peer support is also crucial to early recovery.
-In addition to the obvious value of one addict helping another, peer support lets clients see their lives from a variety of perspectives and encourages the trust necessary for recovery.
-They can also form important social bonds and see what works in their peers’ recovery.
-Lastly, it provides a foundation for future work and maintenance in various long term support groups.
+Peer support is crucial in early recovery.
+Peer supports obvious value, one addict helping another, also allows clients to see themselves through the eyes of their peers.
+It helps to establish trust which is necessary for recovery and forms important social bonds.
+Peer support allows a client to see what works for others in recovery and it provides the foundation for future work and maintenance with various outside long term support groups.